 This site-specific performance comprises five 360-degree dance films that are viewable as augmented reality (AR) across the battlefield grounds on visitors’ personal mobile devices or as a virtual reality (VR) experience when viewed remotely.
 As the time traveler, you control the lens, while experiencing the layers of past identities held by this historic site, including ties to the American Revolution (1777); Thomas Ustick Walter, famed architect of the U.S. Capitol (1835); and the Delaware & Raritan Canal (1901); among other glimpses into the colonnade’s rich and storied past.
 VIEW IT HERE

 CHASING LIGHT GALLERY 263, CAMBRIDGE MA

-JULY 14 - AUGUST 14, 2021 - We are thrilled to be included in Gallery 263's regional online exhibition Chasing Light, which features the work of 31 artists from across New England who utilize light as material or subject matter.
-Merli V. Guerra's 2019 duet like mercury in the palm of my hand is included in this exhibition, featuring Luminarium company members Victoria Kreutzer and Karina McKenna.
-Chasing Light is juried by Leah Triplett Harrington, curator for Now + There and editor-at-large of Boston Art Review.
+JULY 14 - AUGUST 14, 2021 - We were thrilled to be included in Gallery 263's regional online exhibition Chasing Light, which featured the work of 31 artists from across New England who utilize light as material or subject matter.
+Merli V. Guerra's 2019 duet like mercury in the palm of my hand was included in this exhibition, featuring Luminarium company members Victoria Kreutzer and Karina McKenna.
+Chasing Light was juried by Leah Triplett Harrington, curator for Now + There and editor-at-large of Boston Art Review.